 Please click the blue titles for each week below to go to a new page with a fully formatted version of that week’s prayers.

-In our parishes, we pray for the people of St. Peter's Episcopal Church in Bainbridge and their priest, the Rev. Rebecca Drebert, and the people of Grace Episcopal Church in Baldwinsville and their priest, the Rev. Joseph Hannah.
-In the Episcopal Church, we pray for the people of the Diocese of South Carolina and their bishop, the Rt.
-Rev. Ruth Woodliff-Stanley.
-In the Anglican Communion, we pray for the people of the Church of the Province of West Africa and their prime bishop, the Most Rev. Dr. Cyril Ben-Smith.
+In our parishes, we pray for the people of St. John's Episcopal Church in Marcellus and St. Matthew's Episcopal Church in Moravia and their priest, the Rev. Thomas Margrave.
+In the Episcopal Church, we pray for the Diocese of West Texas and their Bishop, the Rt.
+Rev. David Reed.
+In the Anglican Communion, we pray for the people of the Anglican Church of Melanesia and their prime bishop, the Most Rev. Leonard Dawea.
 A Prayer Against Gun Violence God of mercy and compassion, who wept with Rachel as she lamented over her children—be with us, who lament the plague of gun violence that lies heavy over our land.
 Open our eyes to see the ways we might transform the shadow of strife and death into the way of love and peace.
 Strengthen us to tirelessly care for one another, that we may truly find our security in the boundless love you call us to, and lead us all to your promised future, where no sword will be drawn against another, and no power known but the power of love.
 All this we ask through the name of your Son, Jesus Christ.
 Amen.

 Find out more »

-In our parishes, we pray for the people of St. David's Episcopal Church in Barneveld and their pastor, the Rev. Naomi Sorrwar-Randall, and the people of Christ Episcopal Church in Binghamton and their priest, the Rev. Katrina Grusell.
-In the Episcopal Church, we pray for the people of the Diocese of South Dakota and their bishop, the Rt.
-Rev. Dr. Jonathan H. Folts.
-In the Anglican Communion, we pray for the people of the Church in the Province of the West Indies and their prime bishop, the Most Rev. Howard Gregory.
+In our parishes, we pray for the people of St. Andrew's Episcopal Church in New Berlin and their priest, the Rev. Steve White, and the people of St. Stephen's Episcopal Church in New Hartford and their priest, the Rev. Kathlyn Schofield.
+In the Episcopal Church, we pray for the Diocese of West Virginia and their Diocesan Bishop, the Rt.
+Rev. Matthew Cowden.
+In the Anglican Communion, we pray for the people of La Iglesia Anglicana de Mexico and their acting prime bishop, the Rt.
+Rev. Enrique Treviño Cruz.
 A Prayer Against Gun Violence God of mercy and compassion, who wept with Rachel as she lamented over her children—be with us, who lament the plague of gun violence that lies heavy over our land.
 Open our eyes to see the ways we might transform the shadow of strife and death into the way of love and peace.
 Strengthen us to tirelessly care for one another, that we may truly find our security in the boundless love you call us to, and lead us all to your promised future, where no sword will be drawn against another, and no power known but the power of love.
 All this we ask through the name of your Son, Jesus Christ.
 Amen.

 Find out more »

-In our parishes, we pray for the people of Trinity Memorial Episcopal Church in Binghamton and their priest, the Rev. Glenn Mahaffey, and the people of St. John's Episcopal Church in Black River.
-In The Episcopal Church, we pray for the people of the Diocese of Southeast Florida and their bishop, the Rt.
-Rev. Peter Eaton.
-In the Anglican Communion, we pray for the people of the church of the Episcopal/Anglican Province of Alexandria and their archbishop, the Rt.
-Rev. Samy Fawzy.
-We also join the worldwide Anglican Communion in praying for the Peace of Jerusalem on this Easter Sunday.
+In our parishes, we pray for the people of Emmanuel Episcopal Church in Norwich and their priest, the Rev. Steve White, and the people of St. John's Episcopal Church in Oneida and their priest, the Very Rev. Arthur N. Smith.
+In the Episcopal Church, we pray for the Diocese of Western Kansas and their bishop, the Rt.
+Rev. Mark A.Cowell.
+In the Anglican Communion, we pray for the people of Igreja Anglicana de Mocambique e Angola and their acting presiding bishop, the Most Rev. Carlos Simao Matsinhe.
 A Prayer Against Gun Violence God of mercy and compassion, who wept with Rachel as she lamented over her children—be with us, who lament the plague of gun violence that lies heavy over our land.
 Open our eyes to see the ways we might transform the shadow of strife and death into the way of love and peace.
 Strengthen us to tirelessly care for one another, that we may truly find our security in the boundless love you call us to, and lead us all to your promised future, where no sword will be drawn against another, and no power known but the power of love.
 All this we ask through the name of your Son, Jesus Christ.
 Amen.

 Find out more »

-In our parishes, we pray for the people of Trinity Episcopal Church in Boonville and the people of Trinity Episcopal Church in Camden.
-In The Episcopal Church, we pray for the people of the Diocese of Southern Ohio and their Bishop Provisional, the Rt.
-Rev. Kristin White.
-In the Anglican Communion, we pray for the people of the Anglican Church in Aotearoa, New Zealand and Polynesia and their archbishops, the Most Revs.
-Don Tamihere (Aotearoa) Philip Richardson (New Zealand) Sione Ulu'ilakepa (Polynesia).
+In our parishes, we pray for the people of the Church of the Resurrection in Oswego and the people of St. Paul's Episcopal Church in Owego and their priest, the Rev. Trula Hollywood.
+In the Episcopal Church, we pray for the Diocese of Western Louisiana and their bishop, the Rt.
+Rev. Jacob W. Owensby.
+In the Anglican Communion, we pray for the people of the Province of Myanmar (Burma) and their prime bishop, the Most Rev. Stephen Than Myint Oo.
 A Prayer Against Gun Violence God of mercy and compassion, who wept with Rachel as she lamented over her children—be with us, who lament the plague of gun violence that lies heavy over our land.
 Open our eyes to see the ways we might transform the shadow of strife and death into the way of love and peace.
 Strengthen us to tirelessly care for one another, that we may truly find our security in the boundless love you call us to, and lead us all to your promised future, where no sword will be drawn against another, and no power known but the power of love.
 All this we ask through the name of your Son, Jesus Christ.
 Amen.

 Find out more »

-In our parishes, we pray for the people of St. Luke's Episcopal Church in Camillus and their priest, the Rev. Jon White, and the people of Trinity Episcopal Church in Canastota.
-In The Episcopal Church, we pray for the people of the Diocese of Southern Virginia and their bishop, the Rt.
-Rev. Susan B. Haynes.
-In the Anglican Communion, we pray for the people of the Anglican Church of Australia and their archbishop, the Most Rev. Geoffrey Smith.
+In our parishes, we pray for the people of St. Paul's Episcopal Church in Oxford and the people of St. Mark's Episcopal Church in Port Leyden and their priest, the Rev. Heather Benson.
+In the Episcopal Church, we pray for the Diocese of Western Massachussetts and their bishop, the Rt.
+Rev. Dr. Douglas John Fisher.
+In the Anglican Communion, we pray for the people of the Anglican Church of Nigeria and their prime bishop, the Most Rev. Henry C. Ndukuba.
 A Prayer Against Gun Violence God of mercy and compassion, who wept with Rachel as she lamented over her children—be with us, who lament the plague of gun violence that lies heavy over our land.
 Open our eyes to see the ways we might transform the shadow of strife and death into the way of love and peace.
 Strengthen us to tirelessly care for one another, that we may truly find our security in the boundless love you call us to, and lead us all to your promised future, where no sword will be drawn against another, and no power known but the power of love.
 All this we ask through the name of your Son, Jesus Christ.
 Amen.

 Find out more »

-In our parishes, we pray for the people of St. Mark's Episcopal Church in Candor and their priest, the Rev. Pat Kinney, and the people of St. John's Episcopal Church in Cape Vincent and their priest, the Rev. Lisa Busby.
-In The Episcopal Church, we pray for the people of the Diocese of Southwest Florida and their bishop, the Rt.
-Rev. Douglas Scharf.
-In the Anglican Communion, we pray for the people of the Church of Bangladesh and their prime bishop, the Most Rev. Samuel Mankhin.
-A Prayers Against Gun Violence Gracious God, inspire us with the gift of Shalom, the gift of wholeness and the promise of your presence.
-Give us wisdom to seek nonviolence as an answer to the violence of God of mercy and compassion, who wept with Rachel as she lamented over her children—be with us, who lament the plague of gun violence that lies heavy over our land.
+In our parishes, we pray for the people of St. James Episcopal Church in Pulaski and their priest, the Rev. Shelly Banner, and the people of Zion Episcopal Church in Rome.
+In the Episcopal Church, we pray for the Diocese of Western Michigan and their assisting bishop, the Rt.
+Rev. Gladstone “Skip” Adams.
+In the Anglican Communion, we pray for the people of the Anglican Church of Nigeria and their prime bishop, the Most Rev. Henry C. Ndukuba.
+A Prayer Against Gun Violence God of mercy and compassion, who wept with Rachel as she lamented over her children—be with us, who lament the plague of gun violence that lies heavy over our land.
 Open our eyes to see the ways we might transform the shadow of strife and death into the way of love and peace.
 Strengthen us to tirelessly care for one another, that we may truly find our security in the boundless love you call us to, and lead us all to your promised future, where no sword will be drawn against another, and no power known but the power of love.
 All this we ask through the name of your Son, Jesus Christ.
 Amen.

 Find out more »

-In our parishes, we pray for the people of Grace Episcopal Church in Carthage, and the people of St. Peter's Episcopal Church in Cazenovia and their priest, the Rev. Rebecca Roberts.
-In the Episcopal Church, we pray for the people of the Diocese of Southwestern Virginia and their bishop, the Rt.
-Rev. Mark Allen Bourlakas.
-In the Anglican Communion, we pray for the people of the Igreja Episcopal Anglicana do Brasil and their primate, the Most Rev. Marinez Rosa dos Santos Bassotto.
+In our parishes, we pray for the people of Trinity Episcopal Church in Seneca Falls and their priest, the Rev. Brad Benson and the people of the Church of the Epiphany in Sherburne.
+In the Episcopal Church, we pray for the Diocese of Western New York and their bishop, the Rt.
+Rev. Sean Rowe.
+In the Anglican Communion, we pray for the people of the Anglican Church of Pakistan (United) and their prime bishop, the Most Rev. Dr. Azad Marshall.
 A Prayer Against Gun Violence God of mercy and compassion, who wept with Rachel as she lamented over her children—be with us, who lament the plague of gun violence that lies heavy over our land.
 Open our eyes to see the ways we might transform the shadow of strife and death into the way of love and peace.
 Strengthen us to tirelessly care for one another, that we may truly find our security in the boundless love you call us to, and lead us all to your promised future, where no sword will be drawn against another, and no power known but the power of love.
 All this we ask through the name of your Son, Jesus Christ.
 Amen.

 Find out more »

-In our parishes, we pray for the people of St. Mark's Episcopal Church in Chenango Bridge and their priest, the Rev. Dawn-Victoria Mitchell, and the people of St. Paul's Episcopal Church in Chittenango and their priest, the Rev. Dr. Leon Mozeliak.
-In The Episcopal Church, we pray for the people of the Diocese of Spokane and their bishop, the Rt.
-Rev. Gretchen M. Rehberg.
-In the Anglican Communion, we pray for the people of the The Anglican Church of Burundi and their prime bishop, the Most Rev. Sixbert Macumi.
+In our parishes, we pray for the people of Gethsemane Episcopal Church in Sherrill and their priest, the Rev. Georgina Hegney, and the people of St. James' Episcopal Church in Skaneateles and their priest, the Rev. Pilar Parnell, and their deacon, the Rev. Chuck Stewart.
+In the Episcopal Church, we pray for the Diocese of Western North Carolina and their bishop, the Rt.
+Rev. José A. McLoughlin.
+In the Anglican Communion, we pray for the people of the Anglican Church of Papua New Guinea and their prime bishop, the Right Rev. Nathan Ingen.
 A Prayer Against Gun Violence God of mercy and compassion, who wept with Rachel as she lamented over her children—be with us, who lament the plague of gun violence that lies heavy over our land.
 Open our eyes to see the ways we might transform the shadow of strife and death into the way of love and peace.
 Strengthen us to tirelessly care for one another, that we may truly find our security in the boundless love you call us to, and lead us all to your promised future, where no sword will be drawn against another, and no power known but the power of love.
 All this we ask through the name of your Son, Jesus Christ.
 Amen.

 Find out more »

-In our parishes, we pray for the people of Christ Episcopal Church in Clayton and their priest, the Rev. Lisa Busby, and the people of St. James' Episcopal Church in Clinton and their priest, the Rev. Joanna Benskin.
-In The Episcopal Church, we pray for the people of the Diocese of Springfield and their bishop-elect, the Rev. Brian K. Burgess.
-In the Anglican Communion, we pray for the people of the The Anglican Church of Canada and their prime bishop, the Most Rev. Linda Nicholls.
+In our parishes, we pray for the people of St. Thomas Episcopal Church in Slaterville Springs and the people of St. Matthew's Episcopal Church in South New Berlin and their priest, the Rev. Steven White.
+In the Episcopal Church, we pray for the Diocese of Western Oregon and their bishop, the Rt.
+Rev. Dr. Diana Akiyama.
+In the Anglican Communion, we pray for the people of the Episcopal Church in the Philippines and their prime bishop, the Most Rev. Brent Alawas.
 A Prayer Against Gun Violence God of mercy and compassion, who wept with Rachel as she lamented over her children—be with us, who lament the plague of gun violence that lies heavy over our land.
 Open our eyes to see the ways we might transform the shadow of strife and death into the way of love and peace.
 Strengthen us to tirelessly care for one another, that we may truly find our security in the boundless love you call us to, and lead us all to your promised future, where no sword will be drawn against another, and no power known but the power of love.
 All this we ask through the name of your Son, Jesus Christ.
 Amen.

 Find out more »

-In our parishes, we pray for the people of St. Paul's Episcopal Church in Constableville and the people of Trinity Episcopal Church in Constantia.
-In the Episcopal Church, we pray for the people of the Diocese of Taiwan and their bishop, the Rt.
-Rev. Lennon Yuan-Rung Chang.
-In the Anglican Communion, we pray for the people of The Church of the Province of Central Africa and their primate, the Most Rev. Albert Chama.
+In our parishes, we pray for the people of St. John's Episcopal Church in Speedsville and their priest, the Rev. Patricia Kinney, and the people of St. Mark the Evangelist Church and their priest, the Rev. Jon White.
+In the Episcopal Church, we pray for the Diocese of Alabama and their bishop, the Rt.
+Rev. Dr. Glenda S. Curry.
+In the Anglican Communion, we pray for the people of the Eglise Anglicane du Rwanda and their prime bishop, the Most Rev. Laurent Mbanda.
 A Prayer Against Gun Violence God of mercy and compassion, who wept with Rachel as she lamented over her children—be with us, who lament the plague of gun violence that lies heavy over our land.
 Open our eyes to see the ways we might transform the shadow of strife and death into the way of love and peace.
 Strengthen us to tirelessly care for one another, that we may truly find our security in the boundless love you call us to, and lead us all to your promised future, where no sword will be drawn against another, and no power known but the power of love.
 All this we ask through the name of your Son, Jesus Christ.
 Amen.

 Find out more »

-In our parishes, we pray for the people of Grace Episcopal Church in Copenhagen and the people of Grace & Holy Spirit Episcopal/Lutheran Church in Cortland and their priest, the Rev. Jennifer Manis.
-In The Episcopal Church, we pray for the people of the Diocese of Tennessee and their bishop, the Rt.
-Rev. John C. Bauerschmidt.
-In the Anglican Communion, we pray for the people of the Church of Iglesia Anglicana de la Region Central de America and their primate, the Most Rev. Juan David Alvarado.
+In our parishes, we pray for the people of the Church of the Saviour and Grace Episcopal Church in Syracuse and their priest, the Rev. Dr. Steven Moore.
+In the Episcopal Church, we pray for the Diocese of Alaska and their bishop, the Rt.
+Rev. Mark Lattime.
+In the Anglican Communion, we pray for the people of the Scottish Episcopal Church and their prime bishop, the Most Rev. Mark Strange.
 A Prayer Against Gun Violence God of mercy and compassion, who wept with Rachel as she lamented over her children—be with us, who lament the plague of gun violence that lies heavy over our land.
 Open our eyes to see the ways we might transform the shadow of strife and death into the way of love and peace.
 Strengthen us to tirelessly care for one another, that we may truly find our security in the boundless love you call us to, and lead us all to your promised future, where no sword will be drawn against another, and no power known but the power of love.
 All this we ask through the name of your Son, Jesus Christ.
 Amen.

 Find out more »